 St Andrews is the ideal place to study Earth and Environmental Sciences, as it is surrounded by world-famous geological outcrops and a dynamic natural environment.
 Taught degree programmes take advantage of the unique location with over 100 days in the field, both locally and across Europe.
 This extensive field training, combined with the state-of-the-art research and industry experience, allows graduates to enjoy some of the best employment prospects of any degree programme of any university in the UK.

-4 Highers at AAAB including two from Maths, Biology (or Human Biology), Chemistry, Geography or Physics plus English at National 5 at B.
+4 Highers at AAAB including two from Maths, Biology (or Human Biology), Chemistry, Environmental Science, Geography or Physics plus English at National 5 at B.

 Widening access entry: